 - The court will consider the child’s health and safety with regards to child custody, as well as the parents’ ability to co-parent and provide a positive, loving home for their child.

 - The court will take into consideration the past behaviors of the parent, such as any abuse or substance abuse.
-It is in these situations that divorce proceedings and child custody matters can turn ugly.
+In these situations, divorce proceedings and child custody matters can turn ugly.

 WHAT’S THE DIFFERENCE BETWEEN PHYSICAL CUSTODY AND JOINT PARENTAL RESPONSIBILITIES?